 There are the same visibility options as the Talking Points section, and as the meetings begin to thread, the notes can become points of reference / actions items for future 1:1s.

 You have the option to create multiple upcoming meetings without waiting to finish the current meeting.
 Watch the below gif to see this in action!

 You have the option to create drafts you're not quite ready to share:

 We display upcoming meetings as to-do items from your home dashboard:

 When it is time to have a formalized check-in around performance between manager and team, we make it easy to rely on all of the past conversations captured in 1:1s.
 No stress in trying to remember a milestone, no need to dig through a series of notes- It is all available at the bottom of your review form.

 Since you can use this feature to set Talking Points and take meeting notes with any colleague at your company, these conversations can also prove to be useful as part of a 360 process!
 If you've been asked to give feedback to a team member you've had meetings with, that threaded dialogue will be available as a resource to you as well.

-If you are initiating a meeting with a colleague, you have the option to trigger an email notification to them:
+If you are initiating a meeting with a colleague, an email notification is sent automatically.